-During operation, wastewater will be directed to an existing onsite wastewater treatment plant, which has additional capacity available for the two renovated houses.
+During operation, wastewater will be directed to the existing foul sewer for treatment in the Elphin Wastewater Treatment Plant.

 Excavation requirements: There will be no excavation works in any designated area.

 Transportation requirements: There will be no additional transportation requirements resulting from the proposed development and associated works that will have any impact upon the Natura 2000 sites identified.